nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `view NAME`

 * This command is case-insensitive. e.g `alex tan` will match `Alex Tan`
-* Returns a filtered list made out of the contacts with names that contains the entire NAME keyword
+* Returns a filtered list made out of the contacts with names that contains the ENTIRE name keyword
 * Only the name can be used for viewing

 Examples: